domlet/domlet.github.io/_posts/2024-12-25-makerspace-classroom-tour.md

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/dombrassey/albums/72177720322859102" title="CCPA Social Computing"><img src="https://live.staticflickr.com/65535/54236335120_69f82cd7f3.jpg" width="500" height="375" alt="CCPA Social Computing"/></a><script async src="https://embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>

-In computer science classrooms, we often design spaces and activities that prioritize the development of **deep focus and organized, methodical thinking**.
+In computer science classrooms, we spaces and activities primarily prioritize the development of **deep focus and organized, methodical thinking**.
 Those practices are crucial for learning how to program computers.
-But, if we want to offer diverse students the opportunity to love engineering and innovation, we must also create **spaces that stimulate creativity, tolerate mayhem, and facilitate teamwork**.
-In my classroom, that means:
+But we should also offer students experiences that **stimulate their creativity, activate unexpected neural connections, and facilitate teamwork**.
+In my classroom, that means including spaces with larger screens (for more eyeballs), modular furniture (to acommodate more body types), and more standing workspaces (for more movement _between_ groups).

-- Larger screens/displays (for more eyeballs)
-- Modular furniture (for more flexibile seating)
-- Standing spaces (for more movement between groups)

 ### Fab Lab (3D Printers)